Healthy gums should be pink, firm and keep your teeth securely in place. Your gums should not bleed when you touch or brush them.

 - loose teeth that can make eating difficult

-- gum abscesses (collections of pus that develop under your gums or teeth)
+- gum abscesses - these are collections of pus that develop under your gums or teeth

-In rare cases, a condition called acute necrotising ulcerative gingivitis (ANUG) can develop suddenly.
+In rare cases, a condition called necrotising periodontal disease (NPD) develops suddenly.
+NPD used to be called acute necrotising ulcerative gingivitis (ANUG).

-The symptoms of ANUG are usually more severe than those of gum disease and can include:
+The symptoms of NPD are usually more severe than those of gum disease and can include:

 - bleeding, painful gums